About Big Top Sports and Entertainment

-Big Top Baseball is the nation’s leader in summer collegiate baseball, operating four Northwoods League franchises in the state of Wisconsin.
-Big Top Baseball owns and operates the Madison Mallards, Wisconsin Rapids Rafters, Kenosha Kingfish, and Green Bay Bullfrogs.
+Big Top Sports and Entertainment is the nation’s leader in summer collegiate baseball, professional soccer, and more!
+With four Northwoods League franchises in the state of Wisconsin, two USL League soccer teams, and a top-notch events venue, Big Top leads in all things.
+Big Top Sports and Entertainment owns and operates the Madison Mallards, Wisconsin Rapids Rafters, Kenosha Kingfish, Green Bay Booyah, Forward Madison FC, and the Green Bay USL team.
 The organization holds every national attendance record for summer collegiate baseball and projects to draw more than 350,000 fans to its ballparks in 2014.
 Big Top has won more Northwoods League Organization of the Year awards and Executive of the Year awards than any other organization.
 Big Top has teams in three of Wisconsin’s four largest cities and places a focus on affordable, family entertainment and strives to play an integral role in each of its communities.

 Madison Mallards, since 2001